Skip to main content

 Alt text

 • Model Drift: This tab provides information about potential changes in the data distributions, known as drift, which can lead to model degradation.
-The drift is detected according to the field type: Chi-square test for categorical variables and Two-Samples Kolmogorov-Smirnov test for numerical ones.
+Drift is calculated using type-specific default algorithms.

 Alt text